This topic describes how Zendesk admins work with the Zendesk Agent Workspace.

 Mapping Chat departments to Support groups

-Messaging tasks for administrators
+Messaging tasks for admins

 To configure support for messaging in the Zendesk Agent Workspace, do the following: